Kernel Density Estimation on Symmetric Spaces of Non-Compact Type: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by an NSF Graduate Research Fellowship under grant DGE-1252522.
 Also, the author is grateful to her advisor, Cosma Shalizi, for his invaluable guidance and feedback throughout this research.
+The author is also grateful to the anonymous referee for helpful comments, corrections, and suggestions.